Navigating Gigapixel Pathology Images with Large Multimodal Models: GIANT

 \subsection{Overview}

-We conceptualize the LMM as an \textbf{interactive agent} that navigates a WSI through a sequence of image-crop actions.
+GIANT turns an LMM into an \textbf{interactive agent} that navigates a WSI through a sequence of image-crop actions.
 Starting from a low-resolution thumbnail, the agent iteratively selects regions to examine, guided by its evolving interpretation of the slide.

-To orient the model, the thumbnail is overlaid with four evenly spaced axis guides along each dimension, labeled with absolute level-0 pixel coordinates.
-At each step, the agent outputs a bounding box $a_t = (x_t, y_t, w_t, h_t)$ in level-0 coordinates, specifying the next region of interest.

-The selected region is retrieved from the WSI pyramid using \texttt{OpenSlide}.
-We choose the pyramid level that will render the crop to a target long side (default $S{=}1000$ px) while biasing toward finer levels (oversampling bias $0.85$) to minimize blur from upsampling.
-If this level undershoots $S$, we move one level finer.
-The region is then downsampled with Lanczos resampling to reach exactly $S$ pixels on the long side.
+At iteration $t$, the agent observes the crop $I_t$, produces reasoning $r_t$, and proposes the next action $a_t$.
+The environment returns the next image $I_{t+1} = \text{CropRegion}(W, a_t, S)$, repeating until a maximum iteration limit $T$ (see \ref{sec:design_choices}).
+The sequence $\{(I_t, r_t, a_t)\}_{t=1}^{T}$ constitutes the multimodal trajectory for that slide.
+The thumbnail is overlaid with four evenly spaced axis guides along each dimension to orient the model.